 - Kill la Kill has LOTS of these coming from Nonon Jakuzure's Symphony Regalia Mk.
 II, that are made out of music!

-- Arguably one of the earliest of homing lasers in video games has to Taito's RAY Series starting with RayForce.
+- One of the earliest examples of homing lasers in video games is Taito's RAY Series starting with RayForce.
 You (and a partner) take control of a Space Fighter capable of firing multiple homing lasers at once.
 Some enemies and bosses can shoot homing lasers as well.

 - SITER SKAIN's The Tale of ALLTYNEX series of doujin shoot 'em ups loves this trope as much the RAY series.

-- In ALLTYNEX Second, a remake of the little-known FM Towns game ALLTYNEX by the same creator, you take of a fighter that transform into a semi-mecha that can use homing laser along with a vulcan cannon, beam swords, and a Wave Motion Gun.
-The same goes for the orginal FM Towns game.
+- In ALLTYNEX Second, a remake of the little-known FM Towns game ALLTYNEX by the same creator, you take of a fighter that transform into a semi-mecha that can use homing laser along with a vulcan cannon, beam swords, and a Wave-Motion Gun.
+The same goes for the original FM Towns game.